1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 – WhiteOps

 Generally, fraudsters build a domain that closely resembles the URL of legitimate publishers.
-Not only do they create fake domains, but they can also create a duplicate copy of the website’s content.
+Not only do they create fake domains, but they can also create duplicate copies of the website’s content.

 Domain Spoofing Examples

-The Financial Times (FT.com) ran an audit in 2017 and found that FT.com has been spoofed and fraudsters via these spoofed domains were selling display inventories on 10 ad exchanges and video ads on 15 exchanges.
-The FT.com doesn’t sell video ads programmatically at all.
+The Financial Times (FT.com) ran an audit in 2017 and found that FT.com had been spoofed, and fraudsters via these spoofed domains were selling display inventories on 10 ad exchanges and video ads on 15 exchanges.
+FT.com doesn’t sell video ads programmatically at all.

 Estimated Loss: $1.3 Million Per Month.